WChandler432/weather-bot/README.md

 ## The accuracy calculation
 I had become mildly interested in seeing how the forecast I get from the API would fare each day, so I added in a second API call at the end of the day that collects that whole day's weather data (for the fields already mentioned above) by the hour.
-I then aggregate the hourly data by subject and make my own jusgements on it.
+I then aggregate the hourly data by subject and make my own judgements on it.
 I do not claim to be making any real statistical inferences from the judgements or the resulting 'accuracy' value, as this is purely for my own entertainment, but maybe in the future that will be subject to change.